One-shot learning and behavioral eligibility traces in sequential decision making

 Eligibility traces are well-established in computational models \citep{Sutton18}, and supported by synaptic plasticity experiments \citep{Yagishita14, He15, Bittner17, Fisher17, Gerstner18}.
-However, it is unclear whether humans use an eligibility trace when learning multistep decision tasks.
-In general, human learning is well described by both classes of reinforcement learning, whereby models with eligibility trace tend to statistically outperform those without \citep{Daw11, Tartaglia17,Bogacz07b, Walsh11}.
-However, a direct test of predictions that are manifestly different between the classes of RL models with and without eligibility trace has never been performed.
-Multi-step sequence learning with delayed feedback \citep{Gläscher10, Daw11,Tartaglia17} offers a way to directly compare the two, because the two classes of RL models make {\em qualitatively} different predictions.
+However, it is unclear whether humans show one-shot learning, and a direct test of predictions that are manifestly different between the classes of RL models with and without eligibility trace has never been performed.
+Multi-step sequence learning with delayed feedback \citep{Glaescher10, Daw11, Tartaglia17, Walsh11} offers a way to directly compare the two, because the two classes of RL models make {\em qualitatively} different predictions.
 Our question can therefore be reformulated more precisely: Is there evidence for RL with eligibility trace in the form of one-shot learning?
-In other words, are actions and states more than one step away from the reward reinforced after a single reward?
+In other words, are actions and states more than one step away from the goal, reinforced after a single rewarded experience?
 And if eligibility traces play a role, how many states and actions are reinforced by a single reward?

 To answer these questions, we designed a novel sequential learning task to directly observe which actions and states of a multi-step sequence are reinforced.
 We exploit that after a single reward, models of learning without eligibility traces (our null hypothesis) and with eligibility traces (alternative hypothesis) make qualitatively distinct predictions about changes in action-selection bias and in state evaluation (Fig.~\ref{fig:F1_TaskAndHyp}).
 This qualitative difference in the second episode (i.e., after a single reward) allows us to draw conclusions about the presence or absence of eligibility traces independently of specific model fitting procedures and independently of the choice of physiological correlates, be it EEG, fMRI, or pupil responses.
 We therefore refer to these qualitative differences as 'direct' evidence.